riipon1/rock-paper-scissors/README.md

 ![Desktop lighthouse](/Documentation%20/lighthouse%20-%20desktop.png)
 ## Solved Bugs
-- I had few bug on the Javascript event listener loop, I was adding an event listener to each option, and I was using options instead of option inside the loop.
+- I had few bug on the Javascript event listener loop, I was adding an event listener to each option, and I was using options instead of option inside the loop whitch was corrected.
+- Issue: The initial code tried to call resultDisplay as if it were a function.
+Correctly updated resultDisplay.textContent to show the result message.
+-

 ## Future Improvement